xfire/python-wmii/readme.txt

 version 0.1 - first version
 version 0.2 - update to reflect changes in dmenu (missing -t), fix some import
-              statements, add try-catch to dmenu
+              statements, add try-catch to dmenu version 0.3 - rework statusbar code and hopefully make it more robust, rework event handling using a queue (would allow chaining key handlers in the future), add new statusbar plugin from alex which show the current used ip's for each nic interface